zola-dev/destination-certification-INC/README.md

 **Frontend Structure: A Brief Overview**

-The frontend comprises the **destination-certification-INC** folder from my project.
-It directly corresponds to the assignment requirements.
+**destination-certification-INC** folder from my project directly corresponds to the assignment requirements.
 Let's delve into the details:

 1. **Main Component: destination-home**
      - This component is stand alone and is **lazy-loaded**.
      - Within **destination-home**, there's a child component called **table**, which loads immediately.
-   - Additionally, **destination-home** includes two other lazy-loaded components:
+     - **destination-home** includes two other lazy-loaded components:
      - **add-component**
      - **search-component**
      - These components load dynamically when the user clicks the plus or search icon within the table.